djp42/IntentionPrediction/README.md

 However, its still not trivial, and you should familiarize yourself program.py and BayesNet.jl to make sure I didn't screw anything up :P

-This is the repository for the work I did this past summer working on predicting human driver intentions on the approach to intersections from up to 600 feet away.
+The project addresses the challenge of predicting human driver intentions on the approach to intersections from up to 600 feet away.

-This repository is not self sufficient because the raw data files are not included due to size limitations, but can be obtained for free from the NGSIM site.

-Additionally, there is a lot of redundant and unused code from the 229 project, since I began by cloning that and have not gone through and removed it yet.
+See this pre-release [https://github.com/djp42/IntentionPrediction/releases/tag/v0.1](https://github.com/djp42/IntentionPrediction/releases/tag/v0.1) for the required data.
+This is further explained in the setup instructions.

+**See [utils/argument_utils.py](utils/argument_utils.py) for the command line arguments to pass into `program`, or run `python program.py -h`**

 ## Install
 There actually aren't that many dependencies for the python portion.
-Julia is not currently supported since it used julia 0.6, so until I fix that the bayes-net will not work.
+There are just a few required packages for julia as well.
+See below.
 - Python3.5
 - `pip install -U -r requirements.txt`
 - `pip install -U -r requirements_test.txt`

-## Setup
-1. Download data and set paths.
-    - `./build.sh`
-        - downloads data from [https://github.com/djp42/IntentionPrediction/releases/download/v0.1/data.tar.gz](https://github.com/djp42/IntentionPrediction/releases/download/v0.1/data.tar.gz) and extracts to [res/](res/)
-        - sets `INTENTPRED_PATH` to the current directory if it has not been set before.
-2. (optional) Process data.
-    - `python program.py c`
-    - `python program.py a trajectories-lankershim.txt`
-    - `python program.py a trajectories-peachtree.txt`
-    - Optional because you can use the included augmented data that is already processed.
-    - There are 3 stages of the data:
-        1. *raw* - the raw trajectories from the original NGSIM format: `trajectories-[start]-[end].txt`.
-        2. *combined* - we combine the raw trajectories of subsequent time periods to create a single set of data: `trajectories-[roadname].txt`
-        3. *augmented* - Adding information such as velocity, acceleration, to the data: `AUGv2_trajectories-[roadname].txt`
-    - These steps just take a few minutes.
-3. Create feature-ized data.
-    - `python program.py f i [test_nums]`
-        - `[test_nums]` are the "000", "001", etc., which indicate which features to use.
-    - option `s` is basically deprecated. option `i` means we save features by intersection, which is more efficient and useful.
-    - This can take a while for the robust feature sets including neighbors and history, up to over a half hour for test features 111.

-### Julia Setup
+### Julia Install
 1. Install the `julia` programming language using your system default or direct download from [https://julialang.org/downloads/](https://julialang.org/downloads/)
 2. Add the `julia` requirements.
 Open julia interpreter and use the package manager:
     ```